 Manager (personal or band)

 The process of aiming to increase artist popularity, profile and product sales by generating interest in the artist’s music.
 This includes exposure in various mediums such as print, television, radio and the internet.
+[Marketing & PR]

 The final process of preparing a mixed recording for commercial distribution.
 Various adjustments are made during this process, such as configuring the playing order placement of the songs, the overall volumes are enhanced for consistent level with other released material in the market and for radio airplay, the final touches are made to smooth mixes over and strengthen various elements in each track, volume fade-outs can be placed at the end and beginning of tracks, and other final adjustments are made to achieve the desired sound.
 This process creates the final versions of the recordings, typically known as the masters.

-License that gives authorisation from music publishers or songwriters to record and distribute a song.
+A license that gives authorisation from music publishers or songwriters to record and distribute a song.

 A mechanical royalty is earned for any hard-copy material that is manufactured and distributed with a copyrighted song on it.
 A mechanical royalty must be paid even if the hard-copy material is given away for free.

 An allowance or payment made for each day – usually used when touring.
-A band or crew member might be allocated a (for example) $30 payment to be spent on their personal activities like food, drinks, taxi’s etc.
+A band or crew member might be allocated a (for example) $30 payment to be spent on their personal activities like food, drinks, taxis etc.

 A performance royalty is paid when the copyrighted song is performed live in public, such as through broadcast on radio, television and in a public space.
+[Find out more with the music publishing and music syncronisation courses!]

 Performing Rights License

 A license that grants authorisation for the public performance of a song.
 This is usually granted by a performing rights society through a blanket license.
+[Understanding music and contract law]

 Performing Rights Society/ Organisation

 A representative who assists the musician/s in the development and management of their craft and entertainment career.
+[Artist & DIY management]

 A term used in legal definitions to refer to physical recordings of songs that may be forgotten in our day and age!
 This is a material object onto which sounds can be recorded.
-These mediums include the audiocassette, the CD and Vinyl disc.
+These mediums include the audiocassette, the CD, and Vinyl disc.

 Presser/Press Release/Media Release